 Electrical Fires and Failures

 Such incidents may include electrical appliance fires, electrocutions, electrical-related equipment failures, industrial explosions or other catastrophic events that occur without warning.
-Each case is unique in its circumstances and must be investigated thoroughly by qualified electrical engineering experts.
-This helps to prevent future tragedies and assists in court related proceedings or insurance issues.
+Each case is unique in its circumstances and must be investigated thoroughly by qualified electrical experts.
+This helps to prevent future tragedies and assists in court-related proceedings or insurance issues.

 See also: Failure Analysis Services and Forensic Engineering